NSBudapest/NSBudapestMeetup/README.md

 Follow [@nsbudapest](https://twitter.com/nsbudapest) on Twitter for updates regarding future events, and live tweets from the meetups.

 ----------

 ## NSBudapest is..

-..a group for people interested in iOS and Mac development.
+..a group for people interested in iOS and macOS development.
 We :heart: quality code, testing, automation, craft beer and mad science in general. :rocket::rocket::rocket:

 ### What is a meetup?